credibil/docs/src/dwa/index.md

 her travel preferences and reservations.

 As Alice uses the app to book flights, hotels, and activities, the app stores her reservations in her DWN.
-When she arrives at the airport, the app uses her DWN to retrieve her boarding pass and hotel reservation.
+When she arrives at the airport, the app uses her DWN to retrieve her ticket and boarding pass.
 When she arrives at the hotel, the app uses her DWN to retrieve her reservation and check-in details.

 And so on...